Skip to Content

 High School Math: Pre-Calculus Preparation: This course is intended for higher level math students preparing to take pre-calculus this fall.
 Students will review and be introduced to the concepts necessary for a smooth transition into pre-calculus.

-Sports and Culture: Are you interested in sports in America?
-In this course, we will look at the role sports play in our society.
+Sports and Culture: Join us as we examine the role sports play in our society.
 Using materials from a variety of sources, students will examine the relationships sports have to individuals and social organizations.
 The course will cover current issues in sports, such as the nature of competition, performance enhancement, violence, gender issues, and multi-million-dollar contracts.

-Digital Photography: Learn and Shoot: The best camera in the world is the camera in your pocket.
+Digital Photography: The best camera in the world is the camera in your pocket.
 Whether you use a phone, DSLR, or point and shoot, come and learn the basics about camera functions, lighting, and composition.
 After quick mini-lessons, practice using your camera outside or in easy-to-create studio set-ups.
-During this elective, we’ll explore camera terminology, composition, storytelling, and post processing.
+Students will explore camera terminology, composition, storytelling, and post processing.
 We’ll examine student’s work in online critique sessions and “how to” post-processing demonstrations.
-This class will encourage everyone to “get out” and start taking amazing images.
+This class will encourage everyone to “get out” and start taking amazing images

-Theatre: Students will learn how to harness their artistic voices and turn their ideas into performances.
+Welcome to Theatre: Students will learn how to harness their artistic voices and turn their ideas into performances.
 The students will work as an acting company functioning in various roles: actor, writer, and stagehand.
-Students in this elective will experience theatre through improvisation, movement, vocals and collaboration.
+Join in as we experience theatre through improvisation, movement, vocals and collaboration.
 As a group we will define areas of interest to create short scenes and characters.
 We will add and refine material as needed for a showing of work to be determined by the students at the end of the course.

 Vermont Field Ecology: Learn about local wildlife, plants, and ecosystems, along with other basic concepts of ecology.
-Take field trips to local areas, such as streams, rivers, wetlands, mountains, and meadows to study ecosystems and to practice scientific observation.
-Students will keep a field notebook, do a simple a field project, and will be expected to hike over varying terrain.
-Weather permitting, students will observe a biologist in the field netting and banding wild birds.
+Take field trips to local areas, such as streams, ponds, wetlands, forests, and meadows to study ecosystems and to practice scientific observation and data collection.
+Students will keep a field notebook, design forestry studies, conduct water chemistry tests, and sample ponds and streams for macroinvertebrates.
+Organisms will be observed using microscopes back in the lab.
+Students will be expected to hike over varying terrain and be outside for most classes.

 Academic Prep: